project-open-data/project-open-data.github.io/schema.md

 ----- | -----
 **Cardinality** | (0,1)
 **Required** | No
-**Accepted Values** | Must be one of the following: hourly, daily, weekly, yearly, other **Usage Notes** | -
+**Accepted Values** | Must be one of the following: hourly, daily, weekly, monthly, quarterly, yearly, other **Usage Notes** | -
 **Example** |  `{"accrualPeriodicity":"yearly"}`